What is Personalisation?

 Please note: We are currently working on a framework to enable us to fully implement this option.
 We anticipate this will be available in the near future.

 What can I use Self-Directed Support for?

-If you are eligible for support, you can spend your Individual Budget as creatively as you like, providing it helps you to meet your agreed needs.
+If you are eligible for support, you can spend your individual budget as creatively as you like, providing it helps you to meet your agreed needs, such as:

-- You can get support to live in your own home, such as help with having a bath or getting washed and dressed
+- support to live in your own home, such as help with having a bath or getting washed and dressed

-- It could support you to be more involved in your community, to go to college, to continue in employment, take a job, or to take part in activities
+- supporting you to be more involved in your community, to go to college, to continue in employment, take a job, or to take part in activities

-- You might arrange for a personal assistant (PA) to help you attend local classes, go swimming, or be a volunteer helping others
+- arranging for a personal assistant (PA) to help you attend local classes, go swimming, or be a volunteer helping others

 Where can I find out more?